Tranzakt/Laravel-SoftDeletesUnique/README.md

 Suppose you have a model with id and name fields - and you want name to be unique, so you create a Unique Index on the "name" field.
+If you create a record for 'Pete' and then (hard) delete it, then you can (of course) create a new record for 'Pete' without the name being duplicated.

 Then you decide to use Soft Deletes, with a `deleted_at` field which is null for non-deleted records, and has a timestamp if the record is deleted.

-The idea, of course, is that such models with Soft Delete work the same as it would without it, except that you can restore the deleted records.
+The idea, of course,
+is that models with Soft Delete work the same as it would without it, except that you can restore the deleted records.
-If you create a record for 'Pete' and then (hard) delete it, then you can (of course) create a new record for 'Pete' without the name being duplicated.
-But if you create the same record for 'Pete' and then soft delete it, to behave the same you should be able to create a new (non-deleted) record for 'Pete' alongside the deleted version.
+But if you create a record for 'Pete' and then soft delete it, then you want the model to behave the same as if you had hard deleted it and still allow you to create a new (non-deleted) record for 'Pete' alongside the deleted version.
-You therefore want the combination of `deleted_at` and `name` to be unique so you create a unique index on ['deleted_at', 'name'] expecting it to prevent duplicates.
+You therefore want the combination of `deleted_at` and `name` to be unique, so you create a unique index on ['deleted_at', 'name'] expecting it to prevent duplicates, i.e. in your migration...

 ``` php
 $table->string('email')->unique();